mstojens/draft-tdj-associated-prefixes-for-domains/draft-tdj-associated-prefixes-for-domains.md

 because of the added complexity this creates for implementors and the support for defining non-consecutive subnets for the same purpose.
-Implementors SHOULD reduce the number of CIDRs needed for a given domain name rather than have many long prefixes that cannot be grouped under fewr CIDRs without needing to define the non-included gaps within them.
+Implementors SHOULD reduce the number of CIDRs needed for a given domain name rather than have many long prefixes that cannot be grouped under fewer CIDRs without needing to define the non-included gaps within them.

 ## Transition period workarounds